dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

-- Stripping attack: A stripping attack refers to a case where an adversary takes a message and hybrid signature pair and attempts to submit (a potential modification of) the pair to a component algorithm verifier.
-A common example of a stripping attack includes a message and hybrid signature, comprised of concatenated post-quantum and traditional signatures, where an adversary simply removes the post-quantum component signature and submits the message and traditional component signature to a traditional verifier.
+- Stripping attack: A stripping attack refers to a case where an adversary takes a message and hybrid signature pair and attempts to submit (a potential modification of) the pair to a component algorithm verifier, meanign that the security is based only on the remaining component scheme but not on all component schemes anymore.
+A common example of a stripping attack includes a message and hybrid signature, comprised of concatenated post-quantum and traditional signatures, where a quantum adversary simply removes the post-quantum component signature and submits the (changed) message and traditional (forged) component signature to a traditional verifier.
 Stripping attacks should not be confused with component message forgery attacks.